sinclairzx81/appex/readme.md

 // enable dynamic compilations with the devmode option. var runtime = appex.runtime ({ sourcefile : './program.ts', devmode : true, logging: true });
 ```
-Appex is built directly on top of the Microsoft TypeScript 0.9 compiler and leverages it for tight
+appex is built directly on top of the Microsoft TypeScript 0.9 compiler and leverages it for tight
 integration with the nodejs platform.
-By enabling the 'devmode' option, Appex will efficiently
+By enabling the 'devmode' option on a appex runtime, appex
-rebuild your source code on each request made to the server.
+will efficiently rebuild your source code on each request made to the server.

-Appex achieves performance in this regard by leveraging features available in
+appex achieves performance in this regard by leveraging features available in
 TypeScript compiler which facilitate incremental building / caching of typescript
 compilation units.

 In addition to this, compilations are run as a background worker process to ensure they
-do interupt requests being served on the parent web process.
+do not interupt requests being served on the parent process.

-Appex will output syntax and type errors to the stdout and http response.
+appex will output syntax and type errors to the stdout and http response.
 Syntax errors
 will not bring down the web process.
 And you won't need to restart on code updates.

 <a name="structuring_projects" />
 ### structuring projects

-Appex leverages TypeScript's ability to reference source files with the 'reference' element.
-Appex
+appex includes TypeScript's ability to reference source files with the 'reference' element. appex
 will traverse each source files references and include it as part of the compilation.

 Developers can use this functionality to logically split source files into reusable components of